 - Install Jupyter Lab with SoS Suite, make sure you know (eg by learning from Google) how to launch Bash, R and Python notebooks and correspondingly write codes in them.

 - If you use Debian based Linux desktop (Debian or Ubuntu) here are some recommendations on setting up your machine.

 - Learn from these examples interactive data analysis using SoS Notebook that allows for multiple languages inside one notebook (you can find and run them at: http://sosworkflows.com):

-- Learn from this example the suggested format to write and report computational analysis.
+- Learn from this example (and the HTML version) the suggested format to write and report computational analysis.
 This is a demo of a research website

 jnbindercreated.
 The suggested format is as follows: